CoGhent/CoGhent.github.io/runqueries.markdown

 ## pyLoDStorage

 Another method to sparql with python is the library [pyLODStorage](https://github.com/WolfgangFahl/pyLoDStorage).
-It is possible to store the results directly into a pandas dataframe.
+This library makes it possible to store the results directly into a pandas dataframe.

 *for example*